Early morning hike at Starved Rock

 In the quiet park I met a few animals along the way to the top of "The Rock."

-View of the Illinois River Valley from
+View of the Illinois River Valley from the top of the rock |

 A Native American legend says a band of Illiniwek Indians sought refuge on top of Starved Rock in 1769 when they were surrounded by a group of Ottawa and Potawatomi Indians (their enemies).
 Unable to come down alive, they eventually starved to death on the rock, and that is how Starved Rock got its name.